matloff/fasteR/README.md

 * Contribute your own lessons!:  Yes, "your name in lights"; see below.

-Please note again:  You will just be using R from the command line here.
+## Please note again:

+* You will just be using R from the command line here.
 Most tutorials, say the excellent one by [R-Ladies Sydney](https://threadreaderapp.com/thread/1119025557830684673.html), start with RStudio, a very attractive, many-featured IDE.
 But even the R-Ladies tutorial laments that RStudio can be "overwhelming."
 Here we stick to the R command line, and focus on data analysis, not advanced tools.

+* The **Your Turn** sections are absolutely crucial.
+Devise your own little examples, and try them out!

 ## Contribute your own lessons!